 One of the challenges I faced in returning to the states some 8 years ago, was boredom.
 It wasn't a lack of busyness.
 It was more of a lack of the challenges faced in cross-cultural, cross-denominational, cross-national, cross-linguistic work.
-There were other challenges to be sure but they were more, which doctor of the myriad available, which hospital of the assortment, which ketchup of the massive varieties, which car, even which way to go to work with paved roads EVERYWHERE.
-The challenge of the easy life was having to make so many choices.

 This whole issue of boredoms, which I thought I had largely dealt with, was rekindled in retirement three years ago.
 No meetings required.
 No daily commute, times of preparation, counseling, etc. Lots of time.
 And then the move from a busier small city (Sanford, NC) to a rural setting (1 mile from the nearest paved road and almost ten miles to the nearest signal light).